-8.5.2.3 Habitat Suitability
+9.5.2.3.
+Habitat Suitability

-Existing minimum flows in Bishop Creek Project bypass reaches were determined during the prior relicensing based on results from an IFIM conducted at the time (Table 8.5-1, above).
-At the request of CDFW, SCE conducted a new instream flow assessment (AQ 1; Volume 3) during 2019 and 2020 in the Bishop Creek plant bypass reaches, Birch Creek, and McGee Creek.
-The goal of AQ 1 was to provide data to better analyze effects of Bishop Creek Project operations, including existing minimum flows, on aquatic resources based on updated modeling.
-A total of 10 study sites were located throughout the various bypass reaches, and one study site each in Birch and McGee creeks, and cross-channel transects were surveyed in each plant bypass reach.
+Existing minimum flows in Bishop Creek Project bypass reaches were determined during the prior relicensing based on results from an IFIM conducted at the time (Table 9.5-1).
+At the request of CDFW, SCE conducted a new instream flow assessment (AQ 1; Volume III) during 2019 and 2020 in the Bishop Creek plant bypass reaches, Birch Creek, and McGee Creek.
+The goal of AQ-1 was to provide data to better analyze effects of Bishop Creek Project operations, including existing minimum flows, on aquatic resources based on updated modeling.

+A total of 10 study sites were located throughout the various bypass reaches, and one study site each in Birch and McGee creeks, and multiple cross-channel transects were surveyed in each study site reach.
 Bed profile and calibration velocity measurements were taken at approximately 1-foot intervals on each transect to facilitate modeling of up to approximately 100 cfs.
-Habitat suitability for juvenile and adult brown trout was generally modeled using PHABSIM across a range of flows bracketing existing minimum flows in each reach15.
-In addition, habitat suitability16 for native non-game species was modeled in the bypass reaches for Power Plant No. 5 and No. 6 consistent with reach-specific CDFW management objectives.
-In general, existing flows provided a relatively high level of suitability for brown trout juveniles and speckled dace, with mixed results for other species and lifestages (Kleinschmidt 2022a).
+Habitat suitability for juvenile and adult brown trout was generally modeled using PHABSIM across a range of flows bracketing existing minimum flows in each reach17.
+In addition, habitat suitability18 for native non-game species was modeled in the bypass reaches for Plant No. 5 and No. 6 consistent with reach-specific CDFW management objectives.
+In general, existing flows provided a relatively high level of suitability for brown trout juveniles and speckled dace, with mixed results for other species and lifestages (Kleinschmidt, 2022a).

 In reviewing IFIM (AQ 1) results, CDFW expressed interest in the potential for fish stranding at low flows.
-Although fish stranding criteria were not specified by agencies as a parameter during IFIM study scoping, SCE concurs that the PHABSIM transect, and hydraulic data were primarily collected in riffle areas where suitable depths for habitat connectivity could theoretically be a potential issue at extreme low flows.
-SCE is confident that this issue can be resolved jointly in consultation the TWG by using existing hydraulic and survey data as part of the process of identifying any PME measures pertaining to instream flow alternatives.
-Table 8.5-10 describes the percent of maximum weighted usable area (WUA) that is available across reaches under existing minimum.
+Although fish stranding criteria were not specified by agencies as a parameter during IFIM study scoping, SCE concurs that the PHABSIM transects, and hydraulic data were primarily collected in riffle areas where suitable depths for habitat connectivity could theoretically be a potential issue at extreme low flows.
+Table 9.5-10 describes the percent of maximum weighted usable area (WUA) that is available across reaches under existing minimum.